Sub-Saharan Africa region

 Notable African alumni

-- Dr Frene Ginwala, former Speaker of the South African National Assembly
+- Dr Frene Ginwala, first post-apartheid speaker of the South African National Assembly;

-- Kumi Naidoo, former International Executive Director of Greenpeace
+- Kumi Naidoo, human rights and environmental activist, former head of Greenpeace and Amnesty International;

-- Pixley Seme, founder of the African National Congress
+- Pixley ka Isaka Seme, one of the founders of the African National Congress;

-- Aaron Sloman, Zimbabwe-born pioneering thinker in the area of artificial intelligence
+- Professor Aaron Sloman, Zimbabwe-born pioneering thinker in the area of artificial intelligence.